Bruce Boxleitner: Modeling

 From 1986 to 1989, Boxleitner appeared in advertisements for Estee Lauder's "Lauder For Men".

 Novels

-Boxleitner is credited as the author of two science fiction novels with a Western setting, Frontier Earth (1999) and Searcher (2001).
+Boxleitner is the author of two science fiction novels with a Western setting, Frontier Earth (1999) and Searcher (2001).

 Audio books

 Boxleitner played a major role in the audio dramatization of The Great Secret, part of the Golden Age of Fiction series by L. Ron Hubbard.
 He also played Captain Gavin Blaire in the unabridged version of World War Z.

 Personal life

 Boxleitner's first marriage was to American actress Kathryn Holcomb, who co-starred with him on How The West Was Won as his on-screen sister Laura.
 They had two sons together.

 Boxleitner's second marriage was to American actress Melissa Gilbert.
 They have a son born in 1995.
 Gilbert also guest-starred as Boxleitner's on-screen wife, Anna Sheridan, during Season 3 of Babylon 5.
 On March 1, 2011, Gilbert announced that she and Bruce had separated after 16 years of marriage.
 On August 25 of the same year, it was reported that Gilbert had filed for divorce.

 In 2003, Boxleitner was appointed to the Board of Governors of the National Space Society, a nonprofit, educational space advocacy organization founded by Dr. Wernher von Braun.

 He was friends with actress Beverly Garland for nearly 30 years.
 He met her on an episode of How The West Was Won, and later co-starred alongside her on Scarecrow & Mrs. King, though he had very few scenes with her.
 Then, in 1986, Boxleitner presented Garland the Golden Boot Award.
 After the cancellation of Scarecrow, Boxleitner remained close to Garland, contacting her consistently, until her death, on December 5, 2008.
-He said in an interview, "I used to keep up with Beverly Garland until she passed.
+He said in an interview: "I used to keep up with Beverly Garland until she passed.
 There was actually a hotel named after her.
 She was such a trip.
 She was a great lady."

 Bruce is currently married to publicist Verena King.